SoftInstigate/classgraph-on-graalvm/README.md

 Since the class `com.softinstigate.App` is initialized at build time by `native-image`, the scanning occurs.

-The classes funded are saved to a static field and used in the class.
+The found classes are saved to a static field and used in the class.
 The example code looks for classes and methods with given annotations and them invoke the methods using reflection.

 Since reflection is used, native-image must run properly configured.
 The following section provides instructions on how to automatically generate the configuration.